kexiZeroing/FE-Learning-notes/doc/start-js-stack-project.md

 - Digital Ocean has their own way of talking about hosting.
 They call their servers Droplets, which are kind of like virtual machines with extra features.
 - Heroku calls themselves a “Cloud Application Platform.”
 It is great for hosting apps with a ready-to-use backend for server languages like Node, Ruby, Java, and Python.
 - Amazon Web Services (AWS) is a whole suite of products with specialized hosting focuses.
 Microsoft Azure and Google Cloud are similar.

-> Jamstack (essentially meaning static hosting + services) is available in lots of places now.
-Cloudflare has **Cloudflare Pages**. **Vercel** has Jamstack hosting, but they’ll run servers for you if you need them.
-Their popular framework, Next.js, prebuilds pages, but can also deliver server-side rendered pages with a Node backend. **AWS Amplify** is ultimately Jamstack hosting, and the happy path there is using Amplify to stitch together other AWS services. **Google Firebase** has Jamstack-style hosting, and the happy path is leaning into the Firebase framework.

 Should you bundle your domain registrar and web host into one if a company offers both?
 It’s mighty handy.
 The host will also do things like configuring the DNS for you to be all set up for their hosting and you probably don’t even have to think about it.
 But say the day comes where you just don’t like that host anymore.
 You want to move hosts.
 The problem is that they aren’t just your host, but your domain registrant, too.
 You’re going to leave both of them.